CybotAS/CookiebotWP/readme.txt

 The developer of the plugin can see more details on our [Github repository](https://github.com/CybotAS/CookiebotWP).

 ### Can my website become compliant once I install Cookiebot CMP? ###
 If you use our plugin version 3.0 or later and choose the automatic implementation, Cookiebot enables full compliance with the ‘prior consent’ requirement of the GDPR, the ePrivacy Directive (ePR) and similar privacy regulations for protection of user data around the world.
-Cookiebot CMP also enables compliance with the CCPA and CPRA through the implementation of the ""Do Not Sell Or Share My Personal Information"" link on a website’s cookie declaration, as well as the opt-in banner required if your website targets visitors under the age of 16.
+Cookiebot CMP also enables compliance with the CCPA and CPRA through the implementation of the "Do Not Sell Or Share My Personal Information" link on a website’s cookie declaration, as well as the opt-in banner required if your website targets visitors under the age of 16.

 The default consent banner has the strictest settings possible and is suitable for obtaining consent under both GDPR and the ePR.
 Make sure to adapt the consent banner content to fit your website.
 Check out our [GDPR checklist](https://support.cookiebot.com/hc/en-us/sections/360000917513-Ready-for-25-May-2018-GDPR-enforcement-date-A-Cookiebot-checklist-) if you have website visitors from the EU.
 If you are using server-side cookies, please check the [Server-side usage guide](https://www.cookiebot.com/en/developer/).